Absalom Jones: Ministerial career

 Pennsylvania abolished slavery and became a free state in the new United States.
 Jones became a lay minister of the interracial congregation of St. George's Methodist Episcopal Church in Philadelphia.
 The Methodist church admitted persons of all races and allowed African Americans to preach.
 Together with Richard Allen, Jones was one of the first African Americans licensed to preach by the Methodist Episcopal Church.

 However, members of the church still practiced racial discrimination.
 In 1792, while at St. George's Methodist Episcopal Church, Absalom Jones and other African American members were told that they could not join the rest of the congregation in seating and kneeling on the first floor and instead had to be segregated first sitting against the wall and then in the gallery or balcony.
 After their prayer, Jones and most of the church's African-American members got up and walked out.

 Jones and Allen founded the Free African Society (FAS), first conceived as a non-denominational mutual aid society, to help newly freed people in Philadelphia.
 Jones and Allen later separated, as their religious lives took different directions after 1794.
-They remained lifelong friends and collaborators.
+They remained lifelong friends and collaborators as well as members of Prince Hall Freemasonry.

 As 1791 began, Jones started holding religious services at FAS, which became the core of his African Church in Philadelphia the following year.
 Jones wanted to establish an African-American congregation independent of Caucasian control while remaining part of the Episcopal Church.
 After a successful petition, the African Episcopal Church of St. Thomas, the first Black church in Philadelphia, opened its doors on July 17, 1794.
 Jones was ordained as a deacon in 1795 and as a priest in 1802, became the first African-American priest in the Episcopal Church.

 A month after St. Thomas church opened, the Founders and Trustees published "The Causes and Motives for Establishing St. Thomas's African Church of Philadelphia," saying their intent was "to arise out of the dust and shake ourselves, and throw off that servile fear, that the habit of oppression and bondage trained us up in."

 Famous for his oratory, Jones helped establish the tradition of anti-slavery sermons on New Year's Day.
 His sermon for January 1, 1808, the date on which the U.S. Constitution mandated the end of the African slave trade, was called "A Thanksgiving Sermon" and published in pamphlet form.
 It became famous.
 Rumors persisted that Jones had supernatural abilities to influence the minds of assembled congregations.
 Caucasian observers failed to recognize his oratory skills, perhaps because they believed rhetoric to be beyond the capabilities of people of African descent.
 Numerous other African-American leaders were similarly said to have supernatural abilities.